Cast Iron Seared Scallops

 Step 1: Thaw the scallops (if frozen).
 You can thaw the scallops in the refrigerator overnight.
 To quickly thaw scallops, transfer the scallops to a sealed bag and place them in a bowl of cool water.
 Change the water several times until the scallops are thawed.

 Tip for using frozen scallops: Frozen scallops will release a lot of water when defrosting.
 I generally let the scallops thaw in the fridge overnight.
 The next morning I drain the scallops of water and place them on a paper towel lined plate until I’m ready to use.
-Make sure to leave leave space between the scallops to help more water evaporate off the surface.
-You may want to change the paper towels several times and drain any liquid that pools on the plate.
+Make sure to leave space between the scallops to help more water evaporate off the surface.
+Change the paper towels several times and drain any liquid that pools on the plate.

 Step 2: Prepare the scallops.
 Some scallops are sold with the side muscle still attached.
 While it’s perfectly safe to eat, it becomes tough and unpleasant when cooked, so it’s best to remove it.
 To remove the side muscle, simple peel off the rectangular shaped tab on the side of the scallop.